-Please email the following as attachments to windscriptmagazine@gmail.com with Windscript Submission in the subject line:
+Email your cover letter and submission as attachments to windscriptmagazine@gmail.com with "Windscript Submission" in the subject line:

-1) A cover letter that includes:
+What you need to know about your cover letter

-- Your name, phone number, email address, and mailing address (PO Box/land location OR your house number and street name + the city/town name and postal code) - The genre of writing you are submitting (fiction, poetry, nonfiction) - The title(s) of your poems or stories - The name, address, and phone number of your school - Your teacher's name and email address - If under 18, the name, email, phone number of your parent/guardian - A 50-word biography written in the third person that will appear in the magazine should your submission(s) be published. - Write the cover letter in a Word doc or docx file and attach it to your email.
-Please do not submit PDF's or links (like from Google Docs).
-Download the file and attach it to your email.
-For security reasons, links will not be clicked on. - Your cover letter should be named "first name, last name cover letter" - 2) Each submission properly formatted: - Do not put more than one poem or prose piece on a page.
-Each piece of writing should be its own document.
-Your file names must be as follows: magazine\title\genre (example: Windscript\The Raven\Poetry) - Type each piece in 12 pt. plain text font (such as Times New Roman, Arial, or Courier), and prose must be double spaced. - Number each page. - Put the title on each submission and each page of the manuscript. - Submit documents in .doc or .docx formats.
-Please do not submit PDF's or links (like from Google Docs) to your work.
+- Download and complete the Windscript Cover Letter Form from our website (www.skwriter.com) and attach it to your email along with your poetry and/or prose pieces.
+Fill it out completely or your submission will not be accepted. - Your Windscript Cover Letter Form can be in the following formats: PDF, Word doc, or docx formats.
+Please do not submit links (like from Google Docs) to your Windscript Cover Letter Form.
+For security reasons, links will not be clicked. - Your Windscript Cover Letter Form should be named "First Name Last Name cover letter"

+What you need to know about your submission

+- Do not put more than one poem or prose piece on a page.
+Each piece of writing should be its own document. - Your file names must be as follows: Windscript\title\genre (example: Windscript\The Raven\Poetry or Windscript\The Lottery\Prose) - Type each piece in 12 pt. plain text font (such as Times New Roman, Arial, or Courier), and prose must be double spaced. - Number each page. - Put the title on each submission and each page of the manuscript.

+• Submit documents in .doc or .docx formats.
+Please do not submit PDFs or Pages files or links (like from Google Docs) to your work.
 Download each file and attach it to the email.
-For security reasons, links will not be clicked on.
+For security reasons, links will not be clicked.